 Why does spalling occur?
 The main reason is freeze and thaw cycles.
 Concrete is porous, so water penetrates its surface, though not very deeply.
 When that water freezes, it expands with enough force to crack the concrete on a microscopic level like it cracks a glass jar when it is filled with water and frozen.
 The more that deicers are used, the more freeze/thaw cycles occur – and the worse the pitting and spalling issues are.

 Unsealed concrete and material that aren’t fully cured are highly susceptible to spalling because moisture penetrates more deeply.
 That’s why you should never use ice melt on new concrete.
 It causes the freeze/thaw cycles that do the damage!

 Using Ice Melt on Older Concrete

-While concrete that is a few years old or older is as hard as its going to get, its surface is still susceptible to damage from frequent freeze/thaw cycles.
+While concrete that is a few years old or older is as hard as it is going to get, its surface is still susceptible to damage from frequent freeze/thaw cycles.
 It simply doesn’t make sense to spread salt or other ice melters on concrete, new or old.

 Ensuring Safety on Icy Concrete with Traction Magic